fusepoolP3/overall-architecture/d52-deliverable.md

 ### Crawler

 The integration of the Virtuoso Crawler is described in detail in D2.1 and shall not be repeated here.
 The crawler is a service to efficiently retrieve data for storage and semantic enrichment with the P3 platform.
+While building on the established Virtuoso Crawler it now supports the LDP standard for storing the data with the P3 platform.

 ### Monitoring data